tradichel/2sl-jobexecframework/README.md

 - Deploy an environment
 - Deploy an EC2 instance

-There would be a separate job config for each of the above but they will all use the same container to deploy the resources (when I'm done).
+There would be a separate job config for each of the above but they can all use the same container to deploy resources.

 Also, different containers can be created for different use cases.
 For example you might have jobs to do the following: